Henley, Suffolk

-Henley is a village and civil parish in the Mid Suffolk district of Suffolk in eastern England located just north of the town Ipswich in Suffolk, England.
+Henley is a village and civil parish in the Mid Suffolk district of Suffolk, England, located just north of Ipswich.
+In 2011 the parish had a population of 573.

 Geography

 Henley is positioned on a hill between two valleys.
 To the west of the village is a hill that extends down to the villages of Claydon and Barham situated in the Gipping Valley.
 East of the village is the Fynn Valley where the village of Witnesham is located.
 The main Henley Road runs through the centre of the village and provides good transport links with Ipswich.
 The road also connects the outer lying villages of Debenham and Gosbeck to the county town.
 Just outside the village is Rede Lane which runs down the hill to Claydon and provides access to the A14.

 Church

 There was a church in Henley at the time William the Conqueror had the Domesday Survey prepared, there were also three manors within the village.

 The body of the present church dates from the 13th century, the porch having been added in the 15th century and the tower in the early 16th century (possibly 1525) when the village was known as Hendley.
 The vestry on the north side of the church was added in 1838 and the outer wall on the south of the churchyard is dated 1900.